20101301-Alina-Hasan/Alibaba-Selenium-Scraper/README.md

-# Alibaba Price Comparison Scraper
+# Alibaba Data Scraper 🛒

 This project is a web scraper built with Selenium to extract product information from Alibaba based on user-defined search queries and filters.
 The scraper dynamically applies relevant filters based on the search input to refine the results.

-## Features
+## Features ✨

 - Scrapes product name, price, company, MOQ (Minimum Order Quantity), rating, image link, and product link.
 - Dynamically applies filters based on keywords in the user's search input.
 - Supports pagination to scrape multiple pages of results.
 - Excludes products with missing or invalid data.

-## Requirements
+## Requirements ⚙️

 To run this project, you need to have the following installed:

-- Python 3.x
+- Python 3.x 🐍
-- Selenium library
+- Selenium library 🧑‍💻
-- Microsoft Edge WebDriver (compatible with your Edge browser version)
+- Microsoft Edge WebDriver (compatible with your Edge browser version) 🌐

-### Installation
+### Installation 🔧

 1. **Clone the repository** (if applicable):